Programs & Courses

 DT 507 - Foundations of Reformed Ethics and Ethical Standards of Practice (3.0 credits)

 The norms of Scripture and the principles derived from the Ten Commandments will be applied to ethical issues in society and education.
-Special attention will be given to The Ethical Standards for the Teaching Profession (OCT, 2016) and their implications for professional practice in Reformed Christian schools.
-One module focuses on Christian intellectual character development for teacher candidates and the application in a primary/junior or junior/intermediate classroom setting.
+Special attention will be given to The Ethical Standards for the Teaching Profession and their implications for professional practice in Reformed Christian schools.
+One module focuses on Christian intellectual character development for teacher candidates and the application in a classroom setting.

 EDU 104 - Church History 1: From Pentecost to Renaissance (3.0 credits)

 This course traces the history of the church of Jesus Christ from Pentecost (c.
 30) through the fall of the Roman Empire to the concluding centuries of the Middle Ages and the Renaissance (c.
 1400).
 Topics focus on the struggle of the church against heresy, persecution, domination by the state, and papal hierarchy.
-Students conduct an independent research project on the increasingly apparent need for Reformation during the Renaissance; how it actually happened and was resisted in one relevant European country; and what became of it during the 17th and 18th centuries of Rationalism and the Enlightenment.
+The history of the church will be studied within the larger context of the history of the western world including the rise of Islam, the Byzantine empire and many individuals, movements and events which have shaped both the church and the modern world.
+Teacher candidates will also consider church history as a subject taught in Reformed Christian schools by studying a conceptual framework

 EDU 105 - Church History 2: From Renaissance to Revolution (3.0 credits)

 This course traces the history of the church of Jesus Christ from the Renaissance (c.
 1400) through the ages of the Reformation and Enlightenment to the 18th-century revival and missionary movements (c.
 1800).
 Reformation is followed by division as the church of Jesus Christ struggles to live by the word of God in an increasingly humanistic world climate leading up to the French Revolution.
 A divided Christian church begins to bring the gospel to the ends of the earth during the 17th and 18th centuries.
-Students conduct an independent study on an aspect of Church historical developments prior and connecting to the Renaissance.
-Topics could include the Development of Heresies and Creeds; Persecution and Growth; Church, State, and Investiture; Islam and the Crusades.
+Although the course takes a high level thematic approach to this historical period, teacher candidates will have opportunities to study a specific movement, organization, event, or individual in greater detail.

 EDU 106 - Church History 3: From Revolution to the Present Including Developments in North America (3.0 credits)